altmp/altv-docs/articles/voice.md

 To allow players to hear eachother you need to create a voice channel and add players there.

 If two players are in two different voice channels at the same time, category will be decided by `channel.priority`.
-If two channels are of same priority, spatial (3D) voice is selected.
+If two channels are of same priority, non-spatial (2D) voice is selected.

 ### VoiceChannel constructor